willquill/k8s-cluster/README.md

 Note: openSUSE used to recommend Flannel as the CNI, but now they recommend Weave.
 If you accidentally installed Flannel at any point, you can undo with the following:

 `kubectl delete -f /usr/share/k8s-yaml/flannel/kube-flannel.yaml`

+## Single Node Cluster (optional)

+If you want the new master to be able to schedule pods (be a worker as well), then run this to untaint the master:

+`kubectl taint nodes --all node-role.kubernetes.io/master-`

 ## Installing Packages in Kubic